Everything you need to know about Visiting the Cliffs of Moher Ireland

 On some days you may not be able to see too much with the fogs that roll in quickly of the Atlantic coasts and beware the winds can whip up suddenly leaving you breathless and wet with the mist and rain.

-It can be very cold and windy at the Moher Cliffs so I suggest an umbrella although you may find it turning inside out.
+This destination can be very cold and windy so I suggest an umbrella although you may find it turning inside out.
 If you are headed to the Cliffs make sure you have a waterproof coat or jacket, some gloves and a scarf just in case the weather turns on you – Ireland has 4 seasons in one day so be prepared.

 What is the Cliffs of Moher entry Fee?